gladys-gg/grandeawwards/README.md

 * View different projects from the Application
 * Click a single project to expand it and view the details of that post
 * Search for projects by the title.
-* Rate a project accordingto usability, content and design.
+* Rate a project according to usability, content and design.
 * Update profile.